We campaign for more action to tackle preventable illnesses.

 We'd welcome your support to help achieve this.

-- Make healthy choices the easy choices for people – by making healthier food and drink more widely available, by increasing opportunities for mental and physical exercise and by continued initiatives to make it easier to stop smoking and to keep alcohol consumption to reasonably safe levels.
+- Make healthy choices the easy choices for people – for example by making healthier food and drink more widely available, by increasing opportunities for mental and physical activity and by continued initiatives to make it easier to stop smoking and to keep alcohol consumption to reasonably safe levels.

-- More focus on child health – because what happens to us in the early years of life from conception onwards can influence our health and our weight for years to come.
+- More focus on child health – because what happens to us in the early years of life from conception onwards can influence our mental and physical health for years to come.

 - Greater support for those at risk – to avoid health inequalities being carried forward from one generation to another.

 - A true National HEALTH Service, which gives higher priority to preventing illness, not simply treating it.

 - We're a member of the Obesity Health Alliance - a coalition of over forty organisations who have joined together to fight obesity.

 - We're working with Pro Bono Economics - who are helping us undertake health economics research.